ni/nimi-python/docs/niscope/class.rst

     .. py:attribute:: resolution

         Indicates the bit width of valid data (as opposed to padding bits) in the acquired waveform.
-Compare to :py:data:`niscope.Session.binary_sample_width`.
+Compare to :py:attr:`niscope.Session.binary_sample_width`.

         The following table lists the characteristics of this property.